-On foot you can experience even more.
+On foot the experience is more intimate.
 The landscape around the railway is crisscrossed with pathways and instead of seeing the countryside from the train you can see trains from the countryside!

-With the pace under your control you will be twisting along ancient paths, crossing bubbling streams, finding hidden buildings and encountering surprise views (as seen in the video tour).
+With the pace now under your control you will be twisting along ancient paths, crossing bubbling streams, finding hidden buildings and encountering more surprise views.

-From the line-side you can feel the power of a locomotive as it thunders past but it is from the bridges where you are most likely to catch the alluring smell of coal and steam.
+From the line-side it is possible to feel the power and heat of a locomotive as it thunders past but it is from the bridges where you are most likely to catch the alluring smell of coal and steam.

-In late April and May bluebells feature on each of the walks in abundance (except East Grinstead walk).
-The UK is believed to have nearly half of the world’s population of bluebells and it's true that the Bluebell Railway has its fair share.
+In late April and May bluebells feature on each of the walks in abundance.
+The UK is believed to have nearly half of the world’s population of bluebells and it is true that the Bluebell Railway has its fair share.
 See the ‘Bluebells‘ page to find out more about their lifecycle and habits.